zhang-kai/material-css-animation-demo/README.md

 # FAB CSS Animation Demo
-- An easy demo of Material design FAB animation by pure CSS.
+- An demo of Material design FAB animation by pure CSS.
 - You can visit the [demo page](https://zhang-kai.github.io/fab-css-animation-demo/demo.html) to view it.

 # Notice